clux/kubecon2022/source/slides.md

 notes:
 - 1st; kube_client crate.
 Config (disk config repr or in-cluster evar repr)
-- that can be turned into a Client, hyper in practice, but more generic
+- that can be turned into a Client (config is just conn/tls params)
 - with a client you can make api instances; do operations on k8s resources
 - Api opaque wrapper type that can absorb openapi generated kubernetes type (very ez to interact)